 So there are products that are appropriate to meet the coming demand.
 How about delivering them?

-Time to cash is critical to the survival of many SMEs.
-It’s no good if the SME fails because it took the lender too long to process the loan application.
-Typically at present, a SME owner, often with their broker, must spend 30 hours applying for a loan, and time to cash can be 90 days or even longer.
+Time to cash is critical to the survival of many companies.
+It’s no good if the company fails because the lender took too long to process the loan application.
+Typically at present, a business owner, often with the help of a broker, must spend 30 hours applying for a loan, and time to cash can be 90 days or even longer.
 The lender’s time is swallowed up by processes that involve moving paper forms, invoices and documents around, hunting for enclosures in email inboxes, and re-keying information to move it from one part of the application and origination systems to another.

-Multiply that many times, and it’s clear that current processes won’t manage the flood of demand – and their slowness could even be a threat to the survival of many SMEs.
+Multiply that many times, and it’s clear that current processes won’t manage the flood of demand – and their slowness could even be a threat to the survival of many businesses.

 But digitising and automating can make a huge difference.